-7.1.7.
-Migratory birds and their habitat10
+7.1.8.
+Migratory birds and their habitat6

-- birds and their habitats that are found or are likely to be found in the study area, including any proposed or existing protected areas, special management areas, and conservation areas.
-This description may be based on existing sources and should include reference to available government datasets, but supporting evidence is required to demonstrate that the data used are representative of the avifauna and habitats found in the study area.
-The existing data must be supplemented by surveys with a description of the methodology included; - abundance, distribution, and life stages of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information and surveys to provide current field data; - characterization of various ecosystems found in the project area, likely to be affected, based on existing information (land cover types, vegetation); and - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys to provide current field data.
+- birds and their habitats that are found or are likely to be found in the study area.
+This description may be based on existing sources, but supporting evidence is required to demonstrate that the data used are representative of the avifauna and habitats found in the study area.
+The existing data must be supplemented by surveys, if required; - abundance, distribution, and life stages of migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds) likely to be affected in the project area based on existing information, or surveys, as appropriate, to provide current field data; - characterization of various ecosystems found in the project area, likely to be affected, based on existing information (land cover types, vegetation); - year-round migratory bird use of the area (e.g. winter, spring migration, breeding season, fall migration), based on preliminary data from existing sources and surveys to provide current field data if appropriate; - the results of any baseline surveys and a description of methodology used; - in addition to information obtained from previous environmental assessments in the area, naturalists and Indigenous peoples, other relevant datasets should be consulted, such as those available from government departments and the Atlantic Canada Conservation Data Centre;